Azure-Samples/secrets-store-csi-with-aks-akv/README.md

 ## Overview

-This repo is a walkthrough of using secrets store csi as a mechanism to retrieve secrets from Azure KeyVault and inject those secrets into Azure Kubernetes service.
-The goal is for an application running inside an AKS cluster to be able to consume these secrets stored in Azure KeyVault without exposing the secrets.
+This repo is a walkthrough of using the [Kubernetes Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) and the [Azure Key Vault provider fo the CSI driver](https://azure.github.io/secrets-store-csi-driver-provider-azure/) as a mechanism to get secret contents stored in Azure Key Vault instance and use the Secret Store CSI driver interface to mount them into Kubernetes pods.

-In this repo you can find a containerized Go sample app (deployed with an helm chart) running in an AKS cluster (provisioned with ARM templates), all setup with Github Actions workflow.
+In this repo you can find a containerized Go sample app (deployed with [Helm](https://helm.sh/)) running in an AKS cluster (provisioned with ARM templates), all setup with a Github Actions workflow.

-Here's the folder structure:
+Here is the folder structure:

 - `.github\workflows`
   - `devops-workflow.yml` - Github Actions Pipelines yaml file